Why We Chose The Batteries That We Use

 Lead acid has a lower cost per kWh, excellent surge capability, can withstand cold temperatures, and are readily available.
 However they are very heavy, somewhat large and have a lower cycle life compared to lithium.

-Lithium has a very high energy density and extremely long cycle life, however they have a high cost per kWh, often lower surge capability and suffer substantial capacity loss in below freezing temperatures.
+Lithium has a very high energy density and extremely long cycle life, however they have a higher cost per kWh, often lower surge capability and suffer substantial capacity loss in below freezing temperatures, therefore we want to install them in conditioned space.

 At Mountain View Solar, we will choose the battery type that makes the most sense from a technical standpoint for a given application.
 We consider space, power requirements, operating temperature, cost and equipment availability amongst a few important design considerations.